stanbaek/ece387/_sources/Labs/FinalProject.md

     - Place your robot behind the brown line.
     - Use the gamepad to move your robot to the starting position (white box), then **relinquish control** so it can begin navigating the maze.
     - Use the brown marker inside the white box as the origin of the maze frame.
+    - <span style="color:blue"> You should be able to take control at any time during maze navigation </span>.
 1. **Wall Following (10 points):**
     - The robot must follow the maze walls without colliding.
     - Each wall collision results in a **1-point deduction**.